onePeterCollins/react-jsx-template/README.md

 <p>react + react-jsx-template = <a href='https://en.wikipedia.org/wiki/Modular_programming' target='_blank'>modularity</a> and <a href='https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)'  target='_blank'>encapsulation</a></p>

 <p>React component for style encapsulation.
+It helps you create components with scoped styles, also compatible with material-UI components.
+We would agree that writing CSS for React would be a lot easier if we didn't have to worry about conflicting style rules, this component does exactly that.</p>

+<p> If you're a Vue.js developer transitioning to React.js you will love this powerful yet simple component.
+It works like the &lt;template&gt; tag in Vue.js, but in this case you write both your markup and stylesheet inside it.</p>

-It helps you create components with scoped styles, also compatible with material-UI styled components.
-It works with the <a href='https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM' target='_blank'>Shadow DOM API</a> and essentially renders the content of the component within the Shadow DOM of a 'root' element.
-It works a bit like the &lt;template&gt; tag in Vue.js, except that in this case it contains everything in the component, including the &lt;style&gt; tag.</p>
+<p>You might want to read more about how this component achieves encapsulation, or move on you're fine without this paragraph. `react-jsx-template` works with the <a href='https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM' target='_blank'>Shadow DOM API</a> and essentially renders the content of your component within the Shadow DOM of a 'root' element.
+Ok that's enough, proceed to see how all this might be useful to you.</p>

-<p> If you're a Vue.js developer transitioning to React.js you will love this powerful yet simple component.</p>

 # installation